Planting Seeds of Growth in Your Adoptive Family

 Read more...

 AS HUMANS WE OFTEN ENCOUNTER MISPERCEPTIONS AND MISUNDERSTANDINGS.
 People are naturally skeptical of things that are different.
 Even prior to adopting you’ve likely faced misunderstanding and misperceptions due to your Christian beliefs or in other contexts.
 In our adoptive families, there is often lots of fuel for the fires of skepticism, leading to flames of misperceptions and misunderstandings.
-These can even grow into a raging wildfire threatening to overtake the entire structure of the family.
+These can even grow into a raging wildfire threatening to overtake the entire structure of family connections.

 Read more...